medikoo/memoizee/README.md

 ## Options
 ### Arguments length

-By default fixed number of arguments that function takes is assumed (it's assumed on function's  `length` property) this behaviour can be overriden:
+By default fixed number of arguments that function take is assumed (it's based on function's  `length` property) this behaviour can be overriden:

 ```javascript
 memoized = memoize(fn, { length: 2 });